 With a range of volcanic peaks, craggy gorges and windswept dunes, the canary ISlands are great for lovers of outdoor adventure.
 Water sports are popular on the Canary Islands with everything from scuba diving to windsurfing available.

 Spain's tallest mountain, Pico del Teide is more than 12,000ft-high (3718m) is on Tenerife, the centre for hiking and climbing in the Canaries.

 If you want to stand on the highestpeak of Spain but aren't too keen on the climb, there's a cable car that takes you almost all the way.
 Otherwise follow the Telesforo Bravo path to the top, but you'll need to apply for a special permit in advance.
 You can visit the National Park office in Santa Cruz de Tenerife or apply online at www.reservasparquesnacionales.es.

 Pico del Teide gets very cold, so don't forget to wear warm clothes.
 If the conditions are bad, both the cable car and the trail can be closed, so check before heading out.

 If you want something a little less strenuous, there are plenty of cycling tours and camel safaris available.
 Ask advice from local guides to find a trip that's appropriate to your fitness level.

-Get smart about those shifty scammers!
-World Nomads gives you the important info on how to keep yourself and your belongings safe in Spain.
+Get one step ahead of Spain's shifty scammers.
+Learn how to keep yourself and your belongings safe while traveling in Spain.